grossmae/UFOGame/Ideas.md

 ###Problems to Solve/Things to Lean
 * How to apply basic textures (ie land and water.) idealy with physics interaction.
 * How to spin the planet with momentum
+* How to spin the planer correctly.
+Right now the XAxis rotation is working perfectly, but the Z axis is very wonky.
+Probably going to try making the UFO actually rotate around the planet and have the camera follow.